 LEPIDOPTERA (MOTH & CATERPILLAR) MANAGEMENT

 The key to management of moths and caterpillars using Trichogramma begins with a thorough knowledge of the life cycle and behavior of the caterpillar pest.
 The grower must know when moths first begin egg laying so release of Trichogramma can align with this time period.
 Often the release period is the same period when insecticides are used for control.
 Sometimes, first releases are made prior to that time.
 Multiple releases may be necessary during several time periods of a growing season.
-We produce several species of Trichogramma including T. pretiosum, T. brassicae, T. platneri/minutum and T.ostriniae.
-The proper procedure and frequency of release may vary considerably, depending on the target caterpillar species, their density, the crop habitat, and the cultural practices in use.
+We produce several species of Trichogramma including T. brassicae, T. platneri and T. minutum The proper procedure and frequency of release may vary considerably, depending on the target caterpillar species, their density, the crop habitat, and the cultural practices in use.